JonHurst/aims-convert/docs/data_structures.rst

 .. class:: Sector

-   A Named Tuple representing a sector or a quasi sector such as standby, positioning etc.
+   A NamedTuple representing a sector or a quasi sector such as standby, positioning etc.

    .. attribute:: name